-Becky Edmunds is a video artist and documentary film maker.
-Originally trained as a dancer and choreographer, she worked in live performance until 2000, when she moved into a screen based practice.
-She has collaborated with a wide range of artists and organisations to create video works, including Rosemary Lee, Station House Opera, Blast Theory, Rajni Shah, Fiona Wright, Caroline Bowditch, Gill Clarke, Independent Dance, Siobhan Davies Studios, Arts Council England and various dance agencies.
+Becky Edmunds is an artist and filmmaker.
+Originally trained as a dancer and choreographer, she worked in live performance until 2000, when she began to explore a moving image practice.
+She has collaborated with a wide range of artists and organisations to create video works, including METIS, Brighton Oasis Project, Rosemary Lee, Station House Opera, Blast Theory, Rajni Shah, Fiona Wright, Caroline Bowditch, Gill Clarke, Independent Dance, Siobhan Davies Studios, Arts Council England and various dance agencies.

-From 2010 to 2015 Becky worked in collaboration with fellow artist Lucy Cash under the company name of straybird - a platform for co-curated and co-directed projects. straybird developed and produced a number of innovative projects including the curation of the What If... and What Matters festivals at Siobhan Davies Studios; Small Matters and Stray Gifts (to be claimed by whoever shall find) at Dance Umbrella; two films for the Siobhan Davies Space, (Seven Ways South and Walker), as well as What Matters a short documentary for Arts Council England which was shown as the opening film at SOTA 2012.
+From 2010 to 2015 Becky worked in collaboration with fellow artist Lucy Cash under the company name of straybird - a platform for co-curated and co-directed projects. straybird developed and produced a number of innovative projects including the curation of the What If... and What Matters festivals at Siobhan Davies Studios.